numerogeek/ultimate-symfony2-boilerplate/README.md

 * NumerogeekBlogBundle : a very simple blog bundle with a backoffice
 * AppBundle : The one from the symfony installer, so you can kickstart your project right now !
 * AdminBundle : which is the core of the admin part.
 There is not much in there because it mostly use the AvanzuAdminBundle
+* FixturesBundle : see below.

+## What's the fixtures Bundle ?

+Usually when you start a project, you need some dummy data.
+Instead of having a fixtures folder in each bundles, I have made a fixtures bundle which is basically just a folder to store all the fixtures of your project.